AustinBorger/DXWindow/README.md

 `OnWindowClose()` is sent when the window closes.
 This is where you might decide to terminate your game loop.

 While all of the methods in `IDXWindowCallback` are pure, DXWindow provides a helper implementation class `CDXWindowCallback` that pre-defines all methods as empty (besides `OnObjectFailure()`, which is mandatory - kind of like a Java exception) so that you can choose the ones you want to implement and which ones you want to ignore.

+#### 3. Create the window

+A window can be created through `DXWindowCreateWindow()`:

+    HRESULT DXWindowCreateWindow (
+        const DXWINDOW_DESC* pDesc,
+        IUnknown* pDeviceUnk,
+        IDXWindowCallback* pDXWindowCallback,
+        IDXWindow** ppDXWindow
+    );

+The use of this should be pretty self-explanatory.  `pDeviceUnk` is the device you want to use, which can be any device interface from Direct3D 10 onward.
+None of these variables can be `NULL` - if any of them are `NULL`, then the function will return `E_POINTER`.